DataMedSci/yagit/docs/source/data_representation.rst

 Calculating xyz coordinates
 ---------------------------

-To determine the xyz coordinates from the indices ijk (i'th column, j'th row, k'th frame), the following formula should be used, incorporating rotation (image orientation), scaling (pixel spacing) and translation (image position).
+To determine the xyz coordinates from the indexes ijk (ith column, jth row, kth frame), the following formula should be used, incorporating rotation (image orientation), scaling (voxel spacing) and translation (image position).

 .. math::
    \begin{bmatrix}